-Cheap garden ideas that are big on impact but low on budget are so easy to come up with.
-After all, great looking gardens are not all about throwing mega bucks at them: it's perfectly possible to achieve a beautiful and cosy outdoor space on a tight budget.
+Budget garden ideas that are big on impact but easy on the pocket are more obvious than you think.
+After all, a great looking outdoor space isn't only achieved by throwing mega bucks at them and it's perfectly possible to achieve a beautiful and cosy garden, on the cheap.

-This is the easiest piece of advice for anyone looking to save money in their garden.
+Planting colourful flowers in pots and containers is a really budget-friendly way to decorate a garden.
 Flowers are inexpensive, decorative and are often the first thing that guests are drawn to.
 They’re especially effective in a small space, on a terrace or patio, or in a courtyard without a lawn where they can be seen from indoors.
+You could even display them on a junk yard find like a step ladder to create a really cheap but effective garden feature.

 2. See vertical planting as a cost-cutting garden technique